EVORA-project/evora-ontology/models/docs/Fungus.md

   suspectedEpidemiologicalOrigin:
     name: suspectedEpidemiologicalOrigin
-    description: The potential geographical or environmental source from which the pathogen is believed to have originated or been transmitted
+    description: The potential geographical or environmental source from which the pathogen is believed to have originated or been transmitted.
     title: suspected epidemiological origin
     from_schema: https://w3id.org/evorao/
     related_mappings: